The Board and Committees are made up of volunteers who give their time and talents to help make a positive impact on the Downtown.

 • Education of Main Street to Community: Informational/ welcome packet

-• Video Advertising: 2022 Downtown Tiffin Hype Video
+• Video Advertising: 2023 Downtown Tiffin 3rd Thursdays

 • Digital Marketing